For the dietary management of cow's milk allergy.

 Nutramigen with Enflora LGG Toddler contains milk and soy.
 Nutramigen with Enflora LGG Toddler is hypoallergenic.
 Allergic reactions to extensively hydrolyzed casein formulas are not commonly reported.

 The baby’s health depends on carefully following these instructions.
 Proper hygiene, preparation, dilution, use and storage are important when preparing infant formula.
-Powdered infant formulas are not sterile and should not be fed to premature infants or infants who might have immune problems, unless directed and supervised by a doctor.
+Powdered formulas are not sterile and should not be fed to infants who might have immune problems, unless directed and supervised by a doctor.

 Discuss with parents whether they need to use cooled, boiled water for mixing and whether they need to boil clean utensils, bottles and nipples in water before use.